hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/1-hb-interface.md

 # Understanding the Hummingbot Interface

-Hummingbot is a **Command Line Interface (CLI)** system, designed to facilitate automated, algorithmic trading on cryptocurrency exchanges.
-A CLI, or Command Line Interface, is a text-based user interface used to interact with software.
-Unlike graphical user interfaces (GUIs) which rely on graphical elements such as windows, icons, and buttons, a CLI requires users to input text commands to execute specific functions or tasks.
+Hummingbot operates through a **Command Line Interface (CLI)**, a text-based system ideal for automated cryptocurrency trading.
+Unlike graphical interfaces, CLIs rely on text commands to function.
+Let's dive into how to use it effectively.

 ## Create a Password